PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 StopIteration
 ```

-This is of course just the beginning, to make sure everybody will reach the
+This is just the beginning, to make sure that everyone is on the same page.
-same level of knowledge.
-So expect more of the promised awesomeness to come.
+Expect more of the promised awesomeness to come!
+What is probably a lesser known
-What's probably lesser known fact, is that `yield` statement can be used to
+fact, is that the `yield` statement can be used to receive values,
-receive values,
 [generator2.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/generator2.py):

 ```python